Cold Sweats: Causes, Symptoms, and Treatment

 But when you start sweating without these causes in the picture, that may be your body’s fight or flight response to a sudden yet big bout of stress.

 This sweating is not done by eccrine glands (the ones responsible in the cases mentioned above).
-Cold sweats get triggered by apocrine glands, which are usually present in your soles, underarm and genital areas.
+Cold sweats get triggered by apocrine glands, which are usually present in your soles, underarms and genital areas.

 Remember the times when you had stage fright, and your shoes felt wet from sweating?
 That’s cold sweating, and apocrine glands are responsible for it.